 Five key words (for the purposes of indexing) should be supplied below the abstract in alphabetical order.

-Research papers will be divided into the sections of Introduction, Materials and methods, Results, Discussion, Conclusions, Acknowledgements, and References.
+Research papers will be divided into the sections of Introduction, Materials and methods, Results, Discussion, Conclusions and References.
 Results and Discussion may be joined in shorter papers.

 Online article not yet published in an issue